VII. Academic Advising

 Undergraduate Academic Information Centre (Guelph Campus only)

-At the Centre, students will find general information on topics including but not limited to transfer requirements and procedures; Continuation of Study requirements; admission and graduation requirements; information about appeal process and procedures; help with interpreting the calendar; or help with different forms.
+Students can find general information on topics including but not limited to transfer requirements and procedures; Continuation of Study requirements; admission and graduation requirements; information about appeal process and procedures; help with interpreting the calendar; or help with different forms.
 Students who require more detailed information about their particular diploma program requirements, or who have more specific questions may be directed to the Program Counselling office or the Associate Director's office or the Faculty Advisor, as appropriate.

 UAIC is a resource for all students, with particular sensitivity to issues facing transfer (advanced standing) students, non-degree and general studies students, and "undecided"1 students, including first year students or other students contemplating a change in program.